APrasad021/whats-in-a-mood/README.md

 TODOS
 - Improve the modal for adding the generated playlist to spotify
-- add redirect when results page is refreshed
 - Rate-limit requests
 - General styling improvements
     - Logo